punam-mahato/Distributed-Bitcoin-Miner/Readme.txt

-//nrOfZeroes= number of leading zeroes needed for the string to be a valid Bitcoin.
+//nrOfZeroes= no. of leading zeroes needed for the string to be a valid Bitcoin.